 Arrangements for promoting reflective learning and personal development

-The course is diagnostic and preparatory, aiming to embed reflective learning and personal development.
-It does this in a number of different ways:
+The course embeds reflective learning and personal development in its strategy to be diagnostic/preparatory; it does this in a number of different ways:

-The main outcome of the course is contained in the student’s portfolio.
-This contains an edited and organised version of all the work that the student has undertaken during the course.
-It is used both for the purposes of assessment and, in various versions, to apply for jobs or courses.
+The main outcome of the course is contained in the student’s portfolio of projects containing edited and organised versions of all the work the student has undertaken during the course.
+It is used both for the purposes of self-reflection and evaluation, formal assessment and, in various versions, to apply for jobs or courses.
 Building the portfolio is a continuous enterprise.
 Every project, practical or intellectual exercise can be represented in the portfolio but also has to contribute to the document as a whole and in its parts.
 Students learn to reflect on their work both as a specific item and in the context of their own developing profile in their portfolio.

 A tutorial system is organised to monitor student progress and provides advice and assistance throughout the year.
 It is an important means of guiding students to meet the aims and objectives of the course.
-Tutorial reviews and critiques provide for independent examination of project results, the impact of lectures and the development of personal work and ideas.
+Tutorial reviews and critiques provide for independent examination of the impact of lectures, the development of personal work and ideas on the project outcomes.
 Through discussing work of a complementary, extended or diverse nature, project work can be developed in an independent way and by discussing relationships between diverse course inputs coherence can be maintained.